maghead/maghead/README.md

 ## Migration Support

-If you need to modify schema code, like adding new columns to a table, you can use the amazing migration feature to migrate your database to the latest version.
+If you need to modify schema code, like adding new columns to a table, you can use the amazing migration feature to migrate your database to the latest change without pain.

 Once you modified the schema code, you can execute `lazy diff` command to compare current exisiting database table: